 The Foster-Schauer International Travel Award is provided to non-US, early career investigators or students who present at the current ObesityWeek®.
 The Obesity Society selects one recipient based on the quality and ranking of an accepted abstract during the “Call for Abstracts.”
 To qualify, you must be a TOS early career or student member, reside outside of the United States, and travel to the current ObesityWeek® to present your oral or poster abstract.
 The recipient will receive a $2,500 travel stipend to cover travel expenses.

 The Rolls-Simons Travel Award is part of The Obesity Society’s commitment to young investigators in the field of obesity research.
 This award was established by TOS Past President Barbara Rolls, PhD, FTOS, after losing her mother, Pat Simons, to obesity-related disease.
-This travel award is for students and post-graduate trainees and selection is based on the scoring of an abstract submitted for presentation at ObesityWeek®.
+This travel award is for students and post-graduate trainees who are TOS members.
+Selection is based on the scoring of an abstract submitted for presentation at ObesityWeek®.
 Selected recipients will receive a travel stipend of $1,000 to help off-set the cost for attending the current ObesityWeek®.